Valve Clinic: All Your Doctors, One Convenient Visit

 Traditional and Minimally Invasive Valve Surgeries

 Although traditional open heart surgery is still the standard for many patients, in certain patients with isolated valve disease, a minimally invasive approach can be used.
-In this approach, the surgery is performed through a small incision, providing access to the heart and lungs for surgical procedures such as aortic valve replacements, and mitral valve repairs and replacements.
+In this approach, the surgery is performed through a small incision, providing access to the heart and lungs for surgical procedures such as surgical aortic valve replacement (SAVR), and mitral valve repairs and replacements.
 We offer transcatheter valve repair (TMVR) with MitraClip therapy for patients who can benefit from this alternative to surgery.

 Robotically Assisted Cardiac Surgeries

-The da Vinci® Surgical System provides an even less invasive treatment option for valve surgery.
-Our surgeons use the da Vinci robot to help address mitral and tricuspid valve disorders, cardiac tumors, some congenital defects and select coronary bypass procedures.
+Robotically assisted surgery provides an even less invasive treatment option for valve surgery.
+Our surgeons use this approach to help address mitral and tricuspid valve disorders, cardiac tumors, some congenital defects and select coronary bypass procedures.
 Robotically assisted surgery usually results in a shorter recovery time and hospital stay, allowing patients to quickly return to their normal daily activities and work.

 Percutaneous Valve Replacement